 What IS GDPR?

-The General Data Protection Regulation (GDPR) is a regulation from the European Parliament, the Council of the European Union, and the European Commission intending to strengthen and unify data protection for all individuals within the European Union.
+The General Data Protection Regulation (GDPR) is a regulation from the European Parliament, the Council of the European Union, and the European Commission that intends to strengthen and unify data protection for all individuals within the European Union.

 What does it mean for my company?